 - Staff discount in The Shop and Café

-The Denver Art Museum offers hands-on learning experiences to introduce students to the museum's work environment and specific museum positions.
+The Denver Art Museum offers hands-on learning experiences to introduce students to the museum's work environment and specific museum careers.
 These internships are offered throughout the year and offer opportunities for students to directly contribute to the professional work of the museum.
-The museum is currently not hosting interns, but please visit this page again in February 2021 for information regarding timelines and applications for future opportunities.

 Volunteer at the Museum